truongbaan/COSC2769_FullStack_Group_Project/backend/backend.api.md

 }
 ```
 **Notes:**
-- Image is returned as a public URL (Supabase Storage).
+- Image is returned as a public URL.

 ---
 ### POST /products